statik2002/banner/README.md

-# Banner on CSS
+# CSS Banner

 ## Description
-Banner for site.
-Used only html and css
+Banner for the site.
+Only html and css are used.

 ## Source
 1. `index.html` - main banner content